RedisLabs/redislabs-docs/content/rs/security/access-control/manage-users.md

 The parameters for the user login lockout are:

 - **Login Lockout Threshold** - The number of failed login attempts allowed before the user account is locked.
-(Default: 5)
+(Default: 5 minutes)
 - **Login Lockout Counter Reset** - The amount of time during which failed login attempts are counted.
 (Default: 15 minutes)
 - **Login Lockout Duration** - The amount of time that the user account is locked after excessive failed login attempts.
 (Default: 30 minutes)